PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 \PhpOffice\PhpSpreadsheet\Shared\Date::setExcelCalendar($baseDate);
 ```

-where the following constants can be used for \$baseDate
+where the following constants can be used for `$baseDate`:

 -   \PhpOffice\PhpSpreadsheet\Shared\Date::CALENDAR\_WINDOWS\_1900
 -   \PhpOffice\PhpSpreadsheet\Shared\Date::CALENDAR\_MAC\_1904